 ~Jan Erkert, “Harnessing the Wind: The Art of Teaching Modern Dance”

-Jessie Levey, Founder, Director, Teaching Artist
+Jessie Levey, Founding Director, Teaching Artist

-Jessie (she/her) is a contemporary post-modern dancer and has been teaching for more than thirty years.
+Jessie Levey (she/her) is a contemporary post-modern dancer and has been teaching for more than thirty years.
 In addition to making her own work, she has performed with many choreographers throughout the New York Metropolitan area, Wisconsin, Lebanon, and the Hudson Valley.
 Jessie considers her life as both an educator and artist to be deeply intertwined.

 As the founder and director of Barefoot Dance Center, Jessie continues to teach through Barefoot’s three lenses (creativity, somatics, and identity), which she developed over many years in the field.
 She holds an MFA in Dance from The Peck School of the Arts at University of Wisconsin-Milwaukee, is a Registered Somatic Dance Educator, and certified as both a childbirth educator and yoga instructor.
 As a member of National Dance Education Organization (NDEO), she attends annual conferences to both present and participate.
 Her three published articles may be found in NDEO’s journal, Dance Education in Practice.
 Jessie is also an Adjunct Assistant Professor in the Vassar College Dance Department and leads professional development workshops to classroom teachers and dance educators nationally and internationally.